 Medea is the final instalment in our season of violent women.
-Themes of obsessive love, desperation and motherhood will be tested in the intimate space of new The Gallery on The Corner in Tooting Bec.
+Themes of obsessive love, desperation and motherhood are tested in the intimate space of new The Gallery on The Corner in Tooting.

 Performers SJ Brady, Sinead Costelloe, and Rosa Whicker

 Director David Bullen